SheridanCavalier/2023_sc_iso_paper/README.txt

      Each read is assigned to a genomic feature with FeatureCounts based on its primary alignment.
 	7. Gene counts per barcode are formatted for Seurat into three files: barcodes.tsv, features.tsv, and matrix.mtx
+ # GENERATING ISOFORM COUNT MATRIX
+	8. Reads within each barcode are mapped to the given reference transcriptome with Minimap2.
+	9. Isoform quantification with Salmon is performed on resulting transcriptome alignment files.
+  10. Integer count values (raw) reported by Salmon for each isoform are recorded for each barcode.
+      Isoform counts per barcode are formatted for Seurat input.